Twins of Evil: Production

 The film was financed by the Rank Organisation.

 Hammer was originally going to make a film called Vampire Virgins; however, producer Harry Fine saw a Playboy spread involving the Collinson twins and decided to make a film focusing on them.

-Ingrid Pitt was again offered the part of Countess Mircalla Karnstein, but refused.
+Ingrid Pitt was again offered the part of Countess Mircalla Karnstein but refused.

 The same sets were used for Vampire Circus.

 Harvey Hall and Kirsten Lindholm appear in all three films of the trilogy, although in different roles in each one.
 Peter Cushing also played one of the leads in the first, The Vampire Lovers (a part was written for Cushing in the second film, but he dropped out of the production due to the illness of his wife.
 The role was taken over by Ralph Bates).
 Luan Peters, who plays a small role in this film, also appeared in the second film, Lust for a Vampire, as did Judy Matheson.

 The original film included a short scene, later cut, in which the evil twin approaches her uncle.
 The scene is out of place as their uncle is busy burning the other sister; somehow he teleports back home and the evil twin gives him a show.
 Cut out for American audiences and possibly to maintain continuity.
 The original scene was aired on public television in the 1980s.

 Music for the film was composed by the British composer Harry Robinson.

+The castle shown in the film to represent Karnstein Castle is the famous Hochosterwitz Castle in Austria, which was also used in the Hammer film Lust for a Vampire.